Tethik/php-deployer/README.md

 # php-deployer
-Takes arbitary php git repo and attempts to run it in docker.
+Takes arbitary php git repo and attempts to build it as a docker image.

+**For demo purposes I have put a fresh ssh deploy key with access to the healthcheck repo inside the `credentials` folder.
+Typically I would not do this for obvious security reasons.**

 # Usage
 1. Clone the directory.